datacenter/nexus9000/nexusscripts/on-box/monitoring/Readme.txt

   Steps :

-     a.
-Configuration file is reused from the interface monitoring (check the host details)
+     a. execute the script(systemresc_monitor.py) with the command  "python filename"